The Cost of Buying a House

 The upfront costs of buying a house make up your main spending during the move.
 These are costs that must be paid to ensure to process runs smoothly, so you need to be sure you have enough saved and put aside to cover them.
 Your upfront costs include:

-Home Deposit
+Deposit

 The first and perhaps more obvious cost of buying a home is your deposit.
 When buying a home, you don’t usually pay the full home cost upfront – instead, you pay a deposit to secure the property, and then a monthly mortgage to pay off the remaining costs.
+Traditionally, most mortgage lenders asked for at least a 10% deposit.

 Stamp Duty / Land and Buildings Transaction Tax (Scotland)

-Stamp duty is a government tax when buying a home, applicable to houses that cost £125,001 or more.
-Stamp duty can, however, vary depending on personal circumstances and whether you’ve bought a home before – first-time buyers can expect no stamp duty on the first £300,000 spent on a property.
+Stamp duty is a Government tax when buying a home, applicable to houses that cost £250,001 or more.
+Stamp duty can, however, vary depending on personal circumstances and whether you’ve bought a home before – first-time buyers can expect no stamp duty on the first £495,000 spent on a property.
+And, in Scotland there is zero Land and Buildings Transaction Tax on any home that costs up to £175,000.

 Valuation fee